-We provide 7 varieties of organically grown basketry willows from January until March
+We provide 5 varieties of organically grown basketry willows from January until the end of February.

 You can grow a fair amount of willow on a small amount of land.
-Willow provides the first pollen of the year to bees.
 Willow needs to be grown, ideally in damp soil, away from large trees.
 It is best kept weed free, so we advise you to plant through a membrane, such as cardboard or thick mulch.
 The willow is coppiced every year between January and March, then stored until dry.
 Once dry you can re-soak the willow and weave.
-All these willows need to be soaked for 2 days per foot in the summer and 3 days per foot in the winter.
+All these willows need to be soaked for around 2 days per foot in the summer and 3 days per foot in the winter.
 Being self-sufficient in willow gives the same level of satisfaction as eating your home grown spuds .

-We provide 7 varieties of organically grown basketry willows from January until March.
+We provide 5 varieties of organically grown basketry willows from January until end of February .
 Cuttings can be posted.
 Please contact Kirk for planting advice and placing an order.

-14” cuttings are 50p each plus postage and packaging.
+14” cuttings are now £1.00 each plus postage and packaging.
+Minimum order 20 cuttings.
 Contact Kirk on firstname.lastname@example.org

 S. purpurea “Le Bleu”